andrerpena/react-mde/readme.md

 ## Commands

 React-mde allows you to use the build-in commands, implement your own commands, or both.
+If you wish to implement your own commands, please refer to the [commands source code](https://github.com/andrerpena/react-mde/tree/master/src/commands) to understand how they should be implemented.

 ## Composition and custom layouts

-React-mde is designed to be composable and to facilitate new layouts
+React-mde is designed to be composable and to facilitate new layouts:

 ![architecture](https://github.com/andrerpena/react-mde/blob/master/assets/architecture.png)